-Chevrolet Uplander owners have reported 4 problems linked to automatic transmission (under the power train category).
+Chevrolet Uplander owners have reported 4 problems related to automatic transmission (under the power train category).

-The car was a 2007 Chevrolet Uplander.
 I have problems with my abs sensor coming on it says service abs.
 Also have an issue with my check engine light coming on the dashboard panel stated reduced engine power.
 I would be driving the transmission would jerk as well when I'm driving away from a stop.
 I took it to the dealer they said it was the tac module they replaced it under gm's warranty.
 The same problem still occurs.
-It was Thursday, December 30, 2010 when this automatic transmission issue occurred.

 See all problems of the 2007 Chevrolet Uplander.

-Consumer has a 2006 Chevrolet Uplander.
+The contact owns a 2006 Chevrolet Uplander.
 While driving at any speed or in reverse, the steering feels as if it has lost power.
 While driving 5 mph, the contact heard a banging sound in the transmission, and the vehicle accelerated when the brake pedal was released.
 The dealer stated that the front passenger and driver side stabilizer shaft links were prematurely worn.
 The current mileage was 23,116 and failure mileage was 23,080.
-This automatic transmission issue occurred 03/28/2008.

 See all problems of the 2006 Chevrolet Uplander.

-The vehicle involved is a 2005 Chevrolet Uplander.
-The vehicle's vehicle identification number (VIN) was 1GNDV23L45_.
 After 30 days of owning 2005 chevy Uplander, dealership had to send a tow truck to come pick my van up on the side of the highway.
 The transmission had gone out.
 After several months it has started acting up again.
 To the point they have replaced the transmission.
 The jerking sensation when putting the van into reverse is still there.
-It was Feb.
-2, 2006 when this automatic transmission issue happened.